Fitness & Wellness tips based on Science

 Sometimes the acid in the stomach creeps up into the esophagus, and we have discomfort and pain, and even nausea.
 You may have regurgitation and burning in the throat.
 I have been working on a solution for a long time.
 I'll tell you what I have benefited from.

-There is a stomach valve that sometimes doesn't close completely, and acid comes up and causes burning sensations.
+There is a stomach valve that sometimes doesn't close completely and acid comes up and causes burning sensations.
 Some medical conditions can cause this.
 It's good to rule out more serious causes according to webmed.com.
 If not treated, it can cause something called Barrette's esophagus.
 It's more common in men though.

 If you are over weight, eat large meals or smoke, you are at higher risk.
 Some medications for pain, or muscle relaxants can cause symptoms.